Determinism: Compatibility with the existence of science

 Certain philosophers of science argue that, while causal determinism (in which everything including the brain/mind is subject to the laws of causality) is compatible with minds capable of science, fatalism and predestination is not.
 These philosophers make the distinction that causal determinism means that each step is determined by the step before and therefore allows sensory input from observational data to determine what conclusions the brain reaches, while fatalism in which the steps between do not connect an initial cause to the results would make it impossible for observational data to correct false hypotheses.
 This is often combined with the argument that if the brain had fixed views and the arguments were mere after-constructs with no causal effect on the conclusions, science would have been impossible and the use of arguments would have been a meaningless waste of energy with no persuasive effect on brains with fixed views.

 Mathematical models

 Many mathematical models of physical systems are deterministic.
 This is true of most models involving differential equations (notably, those measuring rate of change over time).
 Mathematical models that are not deterministic because they involve randomness are called stochastic.
-Because of sensitive dependence on initial conditions, some deterministic models may appear to behave non-deterministically; in such cases, a deterministic interpretation of the model may not be useful due to numerical instability and a finite amount of precision in measurement.
+Because of sensitive dependence on initial conditions, some deterministic models may appear to behave nondeterministically; in such cases, a deterministic interpretation of the model may not be useful due to numerical instability and a finite amount of precision in measurement.
 Such considerations can motivate the consideration of a stochastic model even though the underlying system is governed by deterministic equations.